 Moving in London soon?
-Visit our homepage to get a competitive quote and book a totally reliable, stress free move.
+Visit our homepage and get a quote from our totally reliable Movers.

 The days of hiring a man and van just for shifting that old sofa you bought on Gumtree are long gone.
 Although most local man and van companies still provide that kind of service, the more established and well run firms have increasingly expanded into traditional removal company territory and are now just as likely to be moving a 3 or 4 bedroom house or a medium to large office.
 So it's useful to know how they charge.

 Just before we continue though, can we just quickly point out to our more recently arrived international visitors who may still be unfamiliar with the whole Man with Van concept, that almost all London Movers use a combination of the same similar generic names, please refer to our who is the Man with a Van blog post for further clarification on that.

 All removal firms have their own preferred method of providing a quote, and needless to say some will do it better than others, but the general idea is to make it as clear as possible exactly what the costs are and what a customer will get for their money, along with any relevant terms and conditions.

 Some quotes will be detailed with a breakdown of the rates involved whilst others may just show the total price, it just depends on the job and what is included.
 The important thing for the customer is to receive a hard copy of the quote in writing, usually provided by email, so you have an exact record of what has been agreed that you can refer to later if required.

 Hourly rates are the most common way of quoting and prices are normally set out clearly with different options depending on the number of helpers required.